ili101/PWT/README.md

 If you made other tools or have ideas for one contact on GitHub.
 If there is interest maybe we will make a tool collection that you select the tools you want from?

 The tool also include an optional SQLite system that allows logins session to persistent server restart and a user configuration page.
-Can be useful example for other tools that need to save users data.
+Can be useful example for other tools that need to store users data.

 ## Need help?
 Open an [Issue](https://github.com/ili101/ExchangeMessageTrackingLogWeb/issues)